 After getting to know Don Ernesto and seeing his circumstances, a family in Los Robles decided to take action.
 They began working to repair his home, motivated to help Don Ernesto because he had served so many others in the community as well in his youth.
 Don Ernesto graciously accepted their support, which expanded to over 45 people in the community working together with a private company to improve his home.
+The family of community member Javier Lopez Gonzalez led the effort to complete this project.
 Each of these community members – neighbors, friends and acquaintances – donated materials (wood, zinc, paint, nails, etc.) and hands-on work in their free time to create a space of dignity for Don Ernesto, little by little.

 This beautiful act of community members coming together reflects the power of community development from within.
 The individuals who saw Don Ernesto’s needs and decided to take action and are determined to continue supporting him to provide a comfortable and happy home where he can spend his days.